azangru/zeit-serverless-exercise/README.md

 ## How will this solution enable linking between content nodes

 Each content node is a file.
 Links to other files will be added to article metadata, either in the frontmatter of markdown files themselves (see, for example, the `parent` or the `related-video` fields example markdown files in the `docs` folder), or in individual yaml files (see `TOC.yml` or `index.yml` files in the Microsoft Azure docs repo).
+It should also be possible to cross-link articles directly in the body of markdown itself.